Goldfish Tea Cup

 The shape is crafted by a potter's wheel and you can feel the warmth and comfort of holding it in your hand.
 Not only drinking tea or coffee, it is also perfect for use in soups, yogurt, ice cream and many other dishes.

-This cup is available in several patterns such as pigeon, cat, turtle, dragon, elephant, pig, and rabbit.
+This cup is available in several patterns such as dove, cat, turtle, dragon, elephant, pig, and rabbit.

 DETAILS